Basic Website Monetization Features

 3. Affiliate Marketing

-Affiliate marketing – means getting a commission when selling another’s products or services, and it is one of the most popular ways to make money online!
+The Affiliate Marketing – means getting a commission when selling another’s products or services, and it is one of the most popular ways to make money online!
 While some websites do run their own private affiliate programs, most people make the main selling through the larger marketplaces such as Amazon, Clickbank, Commission Junction, LinkShare, ShareASale, and other.

-For effective implementation of the affiliate marketing a lot of special affiliate tools (website monetization tools) and training programs developed.
+Also, for the effective implementation of the affiliate marketing a lot of special affiliate tools (website monetization tools) and training programs developed.
 For example, many marketplaces have their own free plugins and widgets to help their affiliates to realize monetization strategies.
 There are also the universal plugins, that can handle products and services from multiple marketplaces at the same time, making website monetization more capacious, for example, WP Robot.

 While there are different types of plugins out there to help with affiliate marketing website monetization, many of the top affiliate marketers often say that – solid content and a good simple link work the best.
 Also, these marketers believe that at least one of the tools for website monetization that should be in any affiliate marketer’s toolbox – is a redirection plugin, such as Pretty Link Lite or Simple URLs.
 What these plugins do?
 They turn long, ugly URLs into clean, short URLs that look like they are going to another section of your website.
 They also track those links for you.